 Once your kitten begins to go to the litter box on its own, praise it well.
 This will help associate the litter box with pleasant feelings.
 Your pet will make it a point to use the box.
 However, in case of a tomcat, he may spray or mark his territory around the house.
 You may consider getting him neutered to avoid this behavior.

 Keep the box clean at all times.
 Kittens as well as cats are very fastidious creatures and will avoid using a messy one.
 Wash it with water and detergent once a week to keep it clean and to avoid germs.

 If you wish to help your kitten learn to go outdoors, you can gradually begin placing the litter box towards the door.
 Eventually, the cat will start going outdoors to answer nature's call.

 However, within 5 to 7 days, the kitten gets an idea of how to use the litter box.
 Sometimes, you may take about 2 weeks after following the proper way to house train your cat.

 Cats are different from dogs in many ways.
-You do not need to train a kitten like the way you house train a puppy.
-They have a natural instinct to use the litter box as they are very fussy creatures themselves.
-They have a tendency to be clean and dig in their urine or stool in the mud.
+They have a natural instinct to use the litter box as they have a tendency to be clean and dig in their urine or stool in the mud.
 Kittens are very active and will always be up to some tricks.
 With good cat care and loads of love & affection, you and your kitten will spend many years of healthy companionship.